cocallag/merrybank/pages/index.rst

 This website provides information about Merry Bank for visitors.

-To review an online version of the visitor booklet, `click here </documents/booklet.pdf>`_,
+To view an online version of the visitor booklet, `click here </documents/booklet.pdf>`_.

+You can book a stay through `Lakelovers <https://www.lakelovers.co.uk/cottage/Lake-District-Cumbria-The-Lake-District-Ambleside/Merry-Bank-1107052.html>`_

 .. figure:: /images/home.png
     :align: center